Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: Power Spectra of Hawking Radiation

-Here $\sqrt{h(r_0)}$ is the normalisation factor with $h(r_0)$, the value of the metric function at its global maximum $r_0$.
-The global maximum is determined by the condition $h'(r)=0$.
-We study the effects of $\xi$ and $q$ on the power spectra, by considering only the lower modes, as the higher values of $l$ contribute significantly less than that of lower modes and is smaller by several orders of magnitude.
+where $\sqrt{h(r_0)}$ is the normalization factor, and $h(r_0)$ is the value of the metric function at its global maximum $r_0$, determined by $h'(r)=0$.

-First, we study the effects of $\xi$ and $q$ on the power spectra.
-The results are shown in Fig. \ref{fig4}.
-It is clear that $\xi$, with other parameters fixed, has a suppressing effect on the Hawking radiation as in SdS case.
-This is in fact the sequel of what we observed in the grey body factors' dependence on $\xi$ in the previous section.
-The effect of $q$ on power spectra is also suppressing one, which may look surprising at first sight compared to the observation in grey body factor study, where it was enhancing particle propagation.
-This is due to the dependence of the normalised temperature on $q$, which results in the combined effect of diminished energy emission.
+We now study the effects of $\xi$ and $q$ on the power spectra, focusing only on lower partial modes, since higher $l$ values contribute significantly less and are suppressed by orders of magnitude.
+Figure \ref{fig4} shows the power spectra of Hawking radiation for $d=6$ and $\Lambda=0.01$, varying $q$ and $\xi$.
+In the left panel, we set $q=1$ and vary $\xi=0,0.1,0.2,0.3,0.4,0.5$.
+It is clear that $\xi$, with other parameters fixed, reduces the Hawking radiation—consistent with the observed behaviour of the greybody factor in the previous section.
+In the right panel, we set $\xi=0$ and vary $q=0.2,0.4,0.6,0.8$.
+Despite earlier results suggesting that $q$ enhances particle propagation, here the effect on the power spectrum is suppressed.
+This is due to the dependence of the normalized temperature on $q$, which, taken together, leads to diminished energy emissions.

-To conclude, we study the role of the cosmological constant in energy emission.
-The competition between $\xi$ and $\Lambda$ that we observed in grey body factor also has its carry-over effects in power spectra, Fig. \ref{fig5}.
-When $\xi$ is small, the cosmological constant $\Lambda$ enhances the Hawking radiation, whereas, for higher values of $\xi$, the effect due to $\Lambda$ is suppressing.
-The non-linear charge parameter $q$ does not affect this interplay between $\xi$ and $\Lambda$.
+Finally, we examine the role of the cosmological constant in the energy emission process.
+Figure \ref{fig5} shows that the interplay between $\xi$ and $\Lambda$, previously observed in the greybody factor, also affects the power spectra.
+For small $\xi$, increasing $\Lambda$ enhances the Hawking radiation, while for larger $\xi$ values, it suppresses emission.
+Unlike the greybody factor, the non-linear charge $q$ does not alter this competition between $\xi$ and $\Lambda$.

-\section{Conclusion and discussion}
+\section{Conclusion and Discussion}